fjfinch/monitormode/README.md

 `interface`: the interface you want to change (prob. wlan0 or wlan1).
 `mode`: the mode you want to use (only monitor or managed are available for this script).

-### Extra adapter info:
+#### Extra adapter info:
-firstly I had to install a realtek driver to use the adapter:
+firstly I had to install a realtek driver to use my new adapter:
 ```bash
 sudo apt install realtek-rtl88xxau-dkms
 ```